bloxstreet/support/staff-information/store-jobs.md

 ## Information
 {:.text-red-300}

-While in-game, ensure that your uniform is on and you're set on the Employees team when you decide to start working.

-These commands are available for you to use while in-game:
+While in-game, uniforms must be visible while on duty.
+Professionalism to a certain degree is required at all times, regardless of whether a staff member is on or off duty.

+Utilize the following commands to go off and back on duty.

-* **!startwork** -> Joins you to the Employees team and sets you as working.
+* **!startwork** -> Allows staff members to go back on duty.

-* **!stopwork** -> Joins you to the Customers team and prevents you from working.
+* **!stopwork** -> Allows staff members to go off duty.

-While you are on the Employees team, you are on-duty and are expected to work.
-While on the Customers team, you can play as a customer.
-All staff members **except** High Ranks are allowed to do this.

-Keep in mind that BloxStreet's Pharmacy and Vision Center are combined.
-Both are located at the back of the store.
+While on duty, staff members are expected to work.
+This includes working at a station, fulfilling certain tasks around the store, and arresting shoplifters.
+If a staff member wishes to take a break, they may go off duty.
+Off duty staff members may not work.
+Note that professionalism to a certain degree is still required while off duty.
+HRs are not permitted to go off duty.

 ## Store Departments
 {:.text-red-300}